ppy/osu-wiki/wiki/Tournaments/GTS/IGTS_2022/en.md

 4. Failed scores will count.
 5. Only two players from each team will be playing per map.
 There are no limitations on player swapping.
 6. Seeding will be done with the average rank of each team on each map.
-7. If two teams are tied, the team who has the highest combined score of their best runs across all maps, will be seeded higher.
+7. If two teams are tied, the team that has the highest combined score of their best runs across all maps will be seeded higher.
 8. Maps will be played twice in a row during the lobby.
 The best run will be taken into account for the ranking.
 9. Only the 32 best teams will continue on to the bracket stage.